YHK-UEPlugins-Public/018_UEGaussianSplatting_Public/README.md

 ![image-20231103221749723](README/00_Res/01_Images/image-20231103221749723.png)

-### 2.Open the "3D Gaussian Splatting " resource from the corresponding Album.
+### 2. Open the "3D Gaussian Splatting " resource from the corresponding Album.
 Click the "Download" button to download it as a ".ply" file.

 https://poly.cam/albums